 - In male-female greeting scenarios, it is “proper” for the male to verbally initiate the greeting, and then for the female to extend her hand first.

 - For a first-time greeting, try introducing yourself with Ich heiße (e.g.) Steve (I am called Steve) [Obviously, use your own name].

-- Use formal titles Herr (Sir/Mister) Frau (Missus) Fraulein (Miss/Ms) and always use the “formal you”, Sie.
+- Use formal titles Herr (Sir/Mister) Frau (Missus) Fraulein (Miss/Ms) along with their last name if you are privvy to it, and always use the “formal you”, Sie.
 The “informal you”, du is only really acceptable with people you know well.

 - When talking with people older than you and ANYONE elderly, always use Sie, NEVER use du.